University of Nottingham Halls of Residence: Beeston

+Beeston Hall provided accommodation for 225 students between 2018-2023.
+It opened in the 2018–19 academic year owing to an accommodation shortage.
+Built on the site of the old sports centre, which preceded the new David Ross Sports Village, it was constructed of ‘modular” buildings, provided by Portakabin.
+The first intake of students were notably housed in hotels across the city until November 2018, as the building was not complete in time for the start of the academic year.
+A JCR (junior common room) was added soon after opening, residents previously used facilities at Nightingale.
+There was no dining room; residents dined at the nearby Rutland Hall.
+The hall was intended to be used for just two years, this was extended up to the 2022-23 academic year, at the end of which the buildings were dismantled.

 University Hall was a hall-grouping to which all off-campus students belonged in the days before such a group became so large that it was meaningless to attempt to make it conform with the halls system.
 The hall was dissolved in the 1990s.

 Wortley Hall was a hall named after the last Principal of University College Nottingham, Harry Wortley.
 It was located in the extreme north of University Park in Lenton Firs House.
 The hall was subsumed by New Lenton Hall in the 1980s, with the School of Architecture (now the School of the Built Environment) taking over the occupation of Lenton Firs.

 Facilities

 Facilities vary by hall, but most halls have a bar, common room, study room, pantries (with kettle, sink, fridge/freezer and microwave) and laundry facilities.
 Melton Hall is self-catered, and has full kitchens rather than pantries.
 Rooms vary in size and equipment; most rooms on University Park have shared bathroom facilities, while all rooms on Jubilee Campus have en-suite bathrooms.
 The basic equipment provided with a bedroom includes a bed (usually a half-double), wardrobe, bedside table, desk, chair, lamp, pinboard and mirror.
 Internet access is provided, with both wired and wireless connections available.
 Undergraduate rooms include a small fridge.